Here is a TED Talk ESL activity that will help improve students listening skills and get them talking about interesting topics in the classroom.Adults

-TED Talk Listening Activity Preparation:
+TED Talk ESL Activity Preparation:

-Find a TED Talk topic related to your lesson by doing a search on TED.com.
+First, find a TED Talk topic related to your lesson by doing a search on TED.com.
 You can use their search filters on the website to find an appropriate topic and duration for the video.

-TED Talk Listening Activity Guidelines:
+TED Talk ESL Activity Guidelines:

 After selecting a video for the class, you may want to pre-teach some vocabulary from the talk and familiarize the students with any difficult words.
 The TED website is especially useful since many of the videos have transcripts that you can use to select the vocabulary that needs extra explanation.

-Introduce the video and have some pre-discussion about the video’s topic.
-Have the students discuss in groups and lead feedback.
-Get them to talk about their opinions in detail and have them think critically about the topic before watching the video.
+Then, have the students discuss in groups and lead feedback.
+Encourage them to talk about their opinions in detail and have them think critically about the topic before watching the video.

 Next, tell the students to pay attention to the video and to be prepared to answer a few questions related to some general points that the speaker is going to make.
 They can take notes if they wish.

 Play the first few minutes of the video.
 Write some questions down on some paper as you watch.
 You can prepare the questions beforehand if you wish, but it isn’t necessary since it may help to model the task to demonstrate to the students what they will be doing in the next stages.

 Stop the video after about 2 minutes.
 Write the questions that you created on the board or simply ask the students directly.
 They can discuss the questions in groups or pairs then lead feedback.

 After the first round of questions and answers, tell the students that they are going to watch the next few minutes of the video.
 As they are watching, they should create some questions related to what they have seen or heard on the video.